 149.51212

+ADD: do the same test but assume the standard deviation is only an estimate and use the t distribution instead

 2. Suppose you are interested in testing whether the mean benzene concentration in cigars is the same as in cigarettes.
 You know that the mean concentration of benzene in cigarettes is 81 mg/g tobacco but you don’t know the mean concentration in cigars.
 However, you find that a random sample of seven cigars has a mean benzene concentration of =151 mg/g.
 Assume the distribution of benzene in cigars is approximately normal with known standard deviation of =9g/g.
 Perform an appropriate hypothesis test at the 0.05 level of significance.